 Again, a pharmacy technician’s tasks and responsibilities will vary depending on their work environment and the demands of the pharmacy.
 However, there are standard tasks and duties that pharmacy technicians are responsible for completing, whether they work in a drug store, retails pharmacy, or hospital.

 To be a pharmacy technician, there are a few qualities that employers look for, such as compassion, patience, and strong attention to detail.
 Pharmacy technicians need to care about patients, excellent math skills, and enjoy working in a team environment.
+This article explains how to become a pharmacy technician.
 There are soft skills that a pharmacy technician will develop during their training.

 What Are Soft Skills?